ACUPUNCTURE FOR ANXIETY – AN INTEGRATED APPROACH

 Anxiety disorders are prevalent in today’s society affecting between 1-30% of the global population (1).
 In Australia, it is estimated that 1 in 4 people will experience anxiety in their lifetime (2).

+Causes of anxiety can be varied and complex.
+Traumatic events, genetic factors, health concerns and chronic pain can all play a part.
 Whilst anxiety can be a normal response to stress, it can be debilitating when symptoms persist long after the event or danger has passed.

 Symptoms of anxiety may include hot and cold flushes, racing heart, rapid breathing, obsessive thinking, feelings of dread, sleep disturbance and avoidance behaviors (3).